errsole/errsole.js/docs/mysql-storage.md

 ### 3. Use the logger in your app code

-To start logging, include the logger in your appl code.
+To start logging, include the logger in your app code.
 Here is an example using Express:

 ```javascript
 import express from 'express';